-VIP offers a wide range of presentations related to dating violence, domestic violence, sexual assault, and stalking as well as, dating violence, domestic violence, sexual assault, and stalking-related social justice issues, and other relevant topics.
+VIP offers a wide range of presentations related to dating violence, domestic violence, sexual assault, or stalking; dating violence, domestic violence, sexual assault, and stalking - related issues, and other relevant topics.
 VIP staff welcome additional topic ideas from students, staff, and faculty and opportunities to collaborate with other University departments and divisions.